Code-Institute-Submissions/django-ecommerce-1/README.md

 The Product model enables the site administrator to add/edit/remove products, with custom templates (i.e. outside Django Admin), providing a layer of seperation, with only staff given permission to do so.
 For example, if a member of staff only needs to add/edit/remove products, they can be given the individual permissions to these functions and access them from the front-end website, they do not need access to the Django Admin area.

 From the front-end user perspective, this app provides the views and templates to list the products and enable the user to interact with them.
-It also enables users to add reviews for products they have purchased.
+It also enables users to add reviews for products.

 The functionality of this app is detailed below: